 The patent application procedure for a standard patent is very technical but basically involves the following steps.

-- The completed application will be given a priority date which is normally the date of filing unless the application is based on an earlier application in Australia or overseas in which case the priority date will be the date of that earlier document.
+· The completed application will be given a priority date which is normally the date of filing unless the application is based on an earlier application in Australia or overseas in which case the priority date will be the date of that earlier filing.
 The Patent Office assesses whether the invention meets the statutory criteria for a valid patent as at the priority date.

-- Following payment of the registration fee, the patent is granted with effect from the date of filing.
+· Following payment of the acceptance fee, the patent is granted with effect from the date of filing.

 A standard patent can be used as a basis for seeking equivalent protection in other countries.
 This is not possible with an innovation patent.